iamadeadpixel/VU-Pixels_Tickets/README.md

 - option to turn off the chatmessages use a true/false statement in the config.lua
 - Added chatmessages that spams gamemode,levelname and ticket count (on spawn onetime only)
 - Rebuild for the latest Keku all game mode and map mod
+- Todo: Smoothing up the ticket loader files, i dont like some code in it, but it works for now.

 - This version has 7 playercount check.
 -  0 to 4 players